Cookbook examples

 cd my-workflow # or the name of the folder you created

 make start-examplesThis registers the cookbook workflows with your workspace and keeps the worker ready to process executions.
-You can start an execution either from a second terminal with the example command shown under each cookbook, or from AI Studio.
+You can start an execution either from a second terminal with the example command shown under each cookbook, or from Studio.

 Available cookbooks